 A great example of a Brand Role is SAP Analytics.
 They identified their shared purpose to be “Better Business Decisions.”
 The path to purpose was turning data into insight.
 The Brand Role emerged from a brainstorming session after SAP identified itself as fundamentally a toolmaker, and in particular a maker of tools for mission-critical assignments.
 One of the team members said, “Like Q for James Bond.”

 Now when someone from SAP walks into a meeting, the person on the other side of the desk isn’t just a customer, but an agent in need of the innovative tools that will help them complete their mission-critical assignment.

 Think about your shared purpose, DNA and especially your potluck of what you bring to the shared purpose.
 What are the kinds of role that go with this contribution?
 If you bring expertise, are you a Scientist, Engineer or Teacher?
 If you are someone that connects people together, are you a broker, matchmaker or party host?

 As you identify these roles, be sure to think about the roles of the customer or other stakeholders that go along with it.
 You are looking to create reciprocal roles.
 So if you are a Teacher, that means the other role might be a Student.
 Coach naturally goes with Athlete.
 Conductor goes with Musician.

-At the next destination we will turn our attention from relationships to mindsets.
+In the next chapter we will turn our attention from relationships to mindsets.
 Every innovation requires a new way of thinking, and your narrative needs to help people make the appropriate shifts in thinking.